rorykoehein/warx/README.md

 ## Architecture

 Each of these should be replacable with out touching other layers much.
-Ideally layer should only touch the one below:
+Ideally each layer should only touch the one below:

 1. client (see client architecture in client/README.md)
 2. www (http server)